ajshul/grid-physics-engine/Engine_Guide.md

 ## Rendering and Overlays

-Renderer paints via palette; repaints only dirty chunks marked during the step.
-When temperature/pressure overlays are enabled, a full‑frame redraw is forced each tick to ensure overlays reflect current field values without stale regions.
+Renderer paints a viewport window via palette.
+The canvas shows a horizontal scrolling view into the world; the camera follows the player and clamps at world bounds.
+When temperature/pressure overlays are enabled, the viewport is fully redrawn each tick to ensure overlays reflect current field values without stale regions.

 - Overlays: temperature (blue→red around ambient) and pressure (static+impulse blended).
 Their alpha scales with magnitude.

+### World Dimensions and Camera

+- World width is fixed to two screen widths (default 2 × 320 cells) to avoid unbounded expansion and maintain consistent performance.
+- Engine tracks `cameraX/cameraY` and `viewW/viewH`.
+The blitter renders `[cameraX .. cameraX+viewW)` × `[cameraY .. cameraY+viewH)`.
+- Camera horizontally follows the player with lead and clamps to `[0, worldW - viewW]`.

+### Bedrock Floor

+- The bottom row of the grid is initialized as `Bedrock` and re‑established after clears.
+- Bedrock is immutable: painting is ignored on bedrock cells and bottom row; explosions and reactions do not alter bedrock.

 ---